-- 3.1 Grit blast the entire tank to ISO Standard ISO 8501-1 (2007) Sa21⁄2.
-The specified surface profile is required see Section 2.1. - 3.2 Upon completion of the blasting, and after inspection by the Contractor Quality Control Department, the International Paint Technical Service Representative will also inspect the whole area and mark up any substandard areas. - 3.3 All marked areas shall be re-blasted and brought up to the required standard.
-The whole area is to be vacuum cleaned to remove dust and contamination. - 3.4 Before coating of the blasted surfaces commences, the amount of residual salt should be measured using the Bresle patch method (ISO 8502-6: 2006 "Extraction of soluble contaminants for analysis The Bresle method" / ISO 8502-9: 1998 "Field method for the conductimetric determination of water-soluble salts") or similar.
+- Grit blast the entire tank to ISO Standard ISO 8501-1 (2007) Sa21/2.
+The specified surface profile is 3.1 required - see Section 2.1. - 3.2 Upon completion of the blasting, and after inspection by the Contractor Quality Control Department, the International Paint Technical Service Representative will also inspect the whole area and mark up any substandard areas. - All marked areas shall be re-blasted and brought up to the required standard.
+The whole blasted 3.3 area is to be vacuum cleaned to remove dust and contamination. - 3.4 Before coating of the blasted surfaces commences, the amount of residual salt should be measured using the Bresle patch method (ISO 8502-6: 2006 "Extraction of soluble contaminants for analysis -The Bresle method" / ISO 8502-9: 1998 "Field method for the conductimetric determination of watersoluble salts") or similar.
 These methods are also described in Module No.8 of the International Paint Technical Service training programme.
-If the result is less than 5 microgrammes/cm2, progress to 3.6.
-If the result is greater than 5 microgrammes/cm2 progress to 3.5.
-The number of tests to be carried out is dependent upon the tank size and a figure should be agreed before the contract begins.
-Consult International Paint. - 3.5 The entire tank is to be fresh water washed.
+If the result is less than 5 microgrammes/cm, progress to 3.6.
+If the result is greater than 5 microgrammes/cm progress to 3.5.
+The number of tests to be carried out is dependent upon the tank size.
+A figure should be agreed before the contract begins, consult International Paint. - 3.5 The entire tank is to be fresh water washed.
 After the tank is dry, the salt contamination level is to be re-measured.
-The process outlined in 3.4 is to be repeated if the level is more than 5 microgrammes/cm2.
-The entire tank must then be re-blasted to ISO 8501-1 (2007) Sa21⁄2.
+The process outlined in 3.4 is to be repeated if the level is more than 5 microgrammes/cm.
+The entire tank must then be re-blasted to ISO 8501-1 (2007) Sa2/2.
 The specified surface profile as given in Section 2.1 must be achieved.
-Salt levels should then be remeasured by following 3.4 above. - 3.6 All the areas are to receive a full coat of the first coat of the system to the specified dry film thickness, with minimum and maximum thicknesses as given in Section 2.2. - 3.7 When hard dry, and accepted by the Contractor Quality Control Department, the International Paint Technical Service Representative will check the dry film thickness. - 3.8 All the areas itemised in Section 5.11 are to receive a stripe coat with the second coat of the system. - 3.9 The stripe coat is to be inspected by the International Paint Technical Service Representative. - 3.10 All the areas are to receive a full coat of the second coat of the system to the thickness specified in Section 2.2. - 3.11 When hard dry, and accepted by the Contractor Quality Control Department, the International Paint Technical Service Representative will check the dry film thickness. - 3.12 All the areas itemised in Section 5.11 are to receive a stripe coat with the third coat of the system. - 3.13 The stripe coat is to be inspected by the International Paint Technical Service Representative. - 3.14 All the areas are to receive a full coat of the third coat of the system.
-The total dry film thickness of the system should be as specified in Section 2.2, within the specified acceptable minimum and maximum thicknesses. - 3.15 When hard dry, and accepted by the Contractor Quality Control Department, the International Paint Technical Service Representative will check the dry film thickness. - 3.16 Any areas of under thickness are to be brought up to the minimum thickness specified.
+Salt levels should then be remeasured by following 3.4 above. - All the areas are to receive a full coat of the first coat of the system to the specified dry film 3.6 thickness, with minimum and maximum thicknesses as given in Section 2.2. - 3.7 When hard dry, and accepted by the Contractor Quality Control Department, the International Paint Technical Service Representative will check the dry film thickness. - 3.8 All the areas itemised in Section 5.11 are to receive a stripe coat of the second coat of the system. - 3.9 The stripe coat is to be inspected by the International Paint Technical Service Representative. - 3.10 All the areas are to receive a full coat of the second coat of the system to the thickness specified in Section 2.2. - 3.11 When hard dry, and accepted by the Contractor Quality Control Department, the International Paint Technical Service Representative will check the dry film thickness. - 3.12 All the areas itemised in Section 5.11 are to receive a stripe coat with the third coat of the system. - 3.13 The stripe coat is to be inspected by the International Paint Technical Service Representative. - 3.14 All the areas are to receive a full coat of the third coat of the system.
+The total dry film thickness of the system should be as specified in Section 2.2, within the specified acceptable minimum and maximum thicknesses. - 3.15 When hard dry, and accepted by the Contractor Quality Control Department, the International Paint Technical Service Representative will check the dry film thickness and carry out an intercoat adhesion test as detailed in section 5.13 of this procedure.